BVR198/Machine_Learning_Specialization/README.md

 $$ Recall = Sensitivity = True Positive Rate = \frac{A}{B} = \frac{6}{10} $$

-That means, The model that we have trained for the Binary classification problem, is working 60% correct for predicting the positive class
+That means, The model that we have trained for the Binary classification problem, is working 60% correct for predicting the positive class.

+Key point: `Hight recall ot sensitivity or True Positive Rate indicates that the model is Good`